Don McLeroy: Texas State Board of Education

 McLeroy has been criticized by scientists and lauded by conservatives for his actions on the Texas Board of Education.

 Governor Perry reappointed McLeroy, an advocate of creationism, as chairman to a second extend until February 1, 2011, but on May 28, 2009, the Texas Senate rejected the re-appointment; although the vote was 19-11 in favor with one member abstaining (along party lines; all 19 Senate members voting to reappoint were Republicans, while all 11 Senate members voting to reject and the one abstaining member were Democrats) the reappointment required a 2/3 majority for approval.
 McLeroy lost re-election to a moderate in the Republican primary in March 2010.

 McLeroy's tenure on the SBOE is chronicled in the 2012 documentary The Revisionaries.

 The SBOE thus selects the textbooks for the entire state's 4.7 million schoolchildren, where in most other states this selection is made in individual school districts.
 As a result, it "has outsized influence over the reading material used in classrooms nationwide, since publishers craft their standard textbooks based on the specs of the biggest buyers."

 Kathy Miller, president of the Texas Freedom Network, said that McLeroy dragged the Texas State Board of Education into a series of "divisive and unnecessary culture-war battles".
 In 2001, McLeroy voted to reject the only advanced placement textbook for environmental science proposed for Texas high schools even though panels of experts – including one from Texas A&M – found the textbook free of errors.
 Baylor University in Waco used the same textbook.

-In 2003, McLeroy led efforts by proponents the pseudosciences of creationism and intelligent design to de-emphasize discussion of evolution in proposed new biology textbooks.
+In 2003, McLeroy led efforts to promote creationism and intelligent design to de-emphasize discussion of evolution in proposed new biology textbooks.
 He was one of only four board members who voted against biology textbooks that year that included a full account of evolution.

 Over objections by his critics in 2004, McLeroy voted to approve health textbooks that stress "abstinence-only" in regard to instruction about pregnancy and prevention of sexually transmitted diseases.

 In 2005, McLeroy conducted a sermon in his church, in which he said naturalism is "the enemy" and questioned: "Why is Intelligent Design the big tent?
 Because we’re all lined up against the fact that naturalism, that nature is all there is.
 Whether you're a progressive creationist, recent creationist, young earth, old earth, it's all in the tent of Intelligent Design."